Open Standard

 Trust Score Schema

-Four dimensions — identity, risk, reliability, autonomy — with confidence values and five standard scoring profiles.
+Five dimensions — identity, risk, reliability, autonomy, calibration — with confidence values and standard scoring profiles.
 Deterministic, explainable, reproducible.

 Event Taxonomy

-22 standardized event types that feed into scoring.
-Task completion, tool calls, security incidents, moderation actions.
+24 standardized event types that feed into scoring.
+Task completion, tool calls, security incidents, moderation actions, confidence-outcome pairs.
 Map your agent activity once, score everywhere.

 Portable Credentials